idgetto/antstomp/readme.txt

-Space Invaders game using the Memory LCD on the SLSTK3401A.
+Ant Stomp game using the Memory LCD on the SLSTK3401A.

 This example project uses the EFM32 CMSIS including emlib and the board support package support functions/drivers to demonstrate driving